noi-techpark/infrastructure-v2/docs/kubernetes.md

 Users in EKS are not automatically managed by AWS IAM, it is therefore necessary to manually grant or revoke access to users and service accounts.

 In the [eks.tf](../infrastructure/terraform/eks.tf) users and service accounts can be managed through the `aws_auth_users` map.
 Once changes have been made they can be applied through `terraform apply`.

+## Tips

+A list of commonly used commands for Kubernetes can be found in the [official cheatsheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/).